mahigautam14/gesture_based_3d/README.md

 ## How It Works

-AetherBuild follows a clean real-time pipeline:
+Gesture follows a clean real-time pipeline: